alephium/docs/docs/dapps/getting-started.md

 If you take a look at `contracts/`, you should be able to find `token.ral`.
 The compiled artifacts are in the directory `artifacts`.

+This command also generates typescript code based on the compiled artifacts.
+The generated typescript code are in the directory `artifacts/ts`.
+You can interact with the alephium blockchain more conveniently by using the generated typescript code.

 ## Testing your contract

 The sample project comes with tests `test/token.test.ts` for your contract.
 You can run your tests with: